Events, birthdays and anniversaries for 30 July

 2003: In Mexico, the last ‘old style’ Volkswagen Beetle rolled off the assembly line.

-2006: Top of the Pops was broadcast for the last time, having aired for 42 years.
+2006: The world’s longest running music show Top of the Pops was broadcast for the last time on BBC2.
+The show had aired for 42 years.

 2008: The BBC was fined a record £400,000 by Ofcom for faking phone-in winners in competitions on Comic Relief, Children in Need, Sport Relief, the Liz Kershaw Show and the Jo Whiley Show.

-Kate Bush CBE, singer, 56; Paul Anka, singer and composer, 73; Peter Bogdanovich, film director and actor, 75; Laurence Fishburne, actor, 53; Frances de la Tour, actress, 70; Patrick Robin Archibald Boyle, 10th Earl of Glasgow, Liberal Democrat peer, 75; Harriet Harman, politician, 64; Jürgen Klinsmann, footballer, coach, 50; Lisa Kudrow, actress, 51; Arnold Schwarzenegger, bodybuilder, actor, former governor of California, 67; Sir Clive Sinclair, inventor, 74; Hilary Swank, actress, 40; Daley Thompson CBE, Olympic decathlon champion, 56; Misty May-Treanor, three-time Olympic gold medallist in beach volleyball, 37.
+Paul Anka, singer and composer, 72; Peter Bogdanovich, film director and actor, 74; Kate Bush, singer, 55; Laurence Fishburne, actor, 52; Frances de la Tour, actress, 69; Patrick Robin Archibald Boyle, 10th Earl of Glasgow, Liberal Democrat peer, 74; Harriet Harman, Labour politician, 63; Jurgen Klinsman, footballer and coach, 49; Lisa Kudrow, actress, 50; Sean Moore, rock drummer (Manic Street Preachers), 43; Arnold Schwarzenegger, bodybuilder, actor, former governor of California 2003-11, 66; Sir Clive Sinclair, inventor, 73; Stan Stennett, comedian and actor, 88; Hilary Swank, actress, 39; Daley Thompson, Olympic decathlon champion, 55.